 ![Photo 3: [Melon Bread] Enjoy the fluffy and crispy texture at "Asakusa Kagetsudo Main Store"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/8bee0a760181f2c308969c5f18ccd577c842aff1_xlarge.jpg)

-The "Jumbo Melon Bread" is priced at 280 yen per piece.
-Its large size and photogenic appearance are its defining features, but its greatest appeal is its taste.
-In particular, the crispy outside and fluffy inside texture create a deliciousness like no other.
-The secret lies in the fermentation process; while regular bread is fermented for 40 to 60 minutes, this "Jumbo Melon Bread" is fermented for about three times that.
-The fermentation mixture is changed according to the temperature, humidity, and condition of the wheat on that day, so the bread remains consistently delicious from day to day.
+The Jumbo Melon Bread costs 300 yen per loaf.
+Its large size and photogenic appearance are notable, but its greatest appeal is its taste.
+In particular, the crispy outside and fluffy inside texture create a delicious taste like no other.
+The secret lies in the fermentation; while regular bread is fermented for 40 to 60 minutes, this Jumbo Melon Bread is fermented for about three times that.
+Furthermore, the ingredients are changed depending on the temperature, humidity, and condition of the wheat on that day, so the bread tastes the same every day.

 ![Photo 4: [Melon Bread] Enjoy the fluffy and crispy texture at "Asakusa Kagetsudo Main Store"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/f3b81125357accc76f01c503e11c68628ed3159e_xlarge.jpg)